francescogerardomarra/its/modulo26/4_security.md

 }
 ```

 The PasswordEncoder bean is used to hash user passwords securely before storing them.

 The `BCryptPasswordEncoder` is a cryptographic algorithm that provides secure, slow hashing designed to be resistant to brute-force attacks.

-BCrypt is a strong, adaptive hashing algorithm designed to be slow, which makes it more difficult for attackers to crack passwords using brute-force methods.
+It is designed to be slow, which makes it more difficult for attackers to crack passwords using brute-force methods.

 Some alternatives are: